gritzko/ron/uuid.md

 # RON UUID bit layout - compatibility

 The bit layout is semi-compatible with RFC4122.
-The RFC reserves m.s.bits of the 8th byte for the "variant".
+The RFC reserves m.s. bits of the 8th byte for the "variant".
 RON hijacks the 0 variant (NCS backward compatibility) assuming no original Apollo UUIDs are still in circulation.